Minimum Cow Protection Standards ISKCON LAW 507

 Recommended :

-Lifetime Protection : Maintaining a animal for its full lifetime including its training and engagement in productive service.
+Lifetime Protection: Maintaining an animal for its full lifetime including its training and engagement in productive service.
 Female cows are not required to be bred (see Section 2.9), and should not do heavy work (Section 1.5).

-Records : Short concise records of conditions of the cows, land, and weather should be kept on a daily basis.
+Records: Short concise records of the conditions of the cows, land, and weather should be kept on a daily basis.
 These records are to be used as a tool for monitoring and improving herd conditions.

-Fencing : Stone walls, board fence, woven wire, living fences (except Multiflora rose) or high tensile are recommended to contain cows by creating an impenetrable border.
+Fencing: Stone walls, board fences, woven wire, living fences (except Multiflora rose), or high tensile is recommended to contain cows by creating an impenetrable border.

 Death :